gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 In order to accommodate migration from the above feature, as well as improve expressiveness, SDFormat 1.7 will add `//joint/axis/xyz[@expressed_in]` to modify the orientation of this vector.
-An empty string / default value implies the joint's initial orientation.
+An empty string or default value implies the joint's initial orientation.
 Any valid frame can be referred to from here.
 This also applies for `//joint/axis2`.